 Pulling the feet back underneath you and raising your hips should bring the shins in contact with the front of the boots.
 This puts you back in the driving seat; you want to feel this contact before you start each turn.

-4. Keep your hands up
+iv) Keep your hands up

 Keeping your hands up in front can help bring the shoulders forward over your toes and encourage a bend at the hips.
-Try lifting your hips up and forward to achieve this, rather than squatting onto your heels - thinking about your hips first will put you in a much more assertive stance.

 4. Start with a skid to get down safely

 When we hit an icy section, the skis are going to slide, so the first thing we need to learn is how to control it.
 Side-slip straight down the hill and then pivot the skis to slide facing the other way.

 Then follow these steps:

 - Try to skid while balancing on your downhill foot.
 When you get comfortable, try lifting the tail or the whole of the inside ski; see if you can do it without moving anything else.

 - Your speed control here is your edges.
 Try edging and flattening the skis and see what it does to your speed.
 Rolling the ankles and knees into the hill should allow you to tip the skis without disrupting your balance.

 - Can you slide for a bit and come to a crisp stop using those edges?